 While nobody wants to think about death or disability, establishing an estate plan is one of the most important steps you can take to protect yourself and your loved ones.
 Proper estate planning not only puts you in charge of your finances, it can also spare your loved ones of the expense, delay and frustration associated with managing your affairs when you pass away or become disabled.
-There are a number of things that you should consider when planning for future possible events such as death or disability.
-Get your free White Paper on 10 reasons why you should make a Will & our comprehensive Will Questionnaire by clicking here.
-Here is some more Estate Planning information.

 A Will is a legal document that describes exactly what you want done with your assets and minor children if you die.
 Designing and implementing a Will is most effective when completed before a crisis occurs as inadequate preparation for life transitions and delayed response often lead to increased costs and loss of control over important personal and financial choices.

 A carefully drafted will is a great way to protect your family, to avoid unnecessary estate taxes and to carry out your wishes with regard to your estate.
 Through the use of wills, trusts, life gifts and other estate planning tools, Scott Legal Services, P.C. can help you best preserve your assets for your loved ones.